binomialhq/poly/doc/SPECIFICATION.md

 Parameters extend on Fields by specifying the Location in which the field is to appear.
 When omitted, `body` is assumed as the default Location, saving some typing.
-The exception to this is when the field is declared by Reference, and the Reference is a field that declares a Location of its own.
-In that case, the default is overriden by the Reference, while the Reference can be overriden by an explicit Location.
+The exception to this is when the field is declared by Reference, and that Reference is to a Parameter.
+In that case, the Location is whatever is specified in the original Parameter construct, and it cannot be overriden.
+In fact, any attempt to so results in an error.
+Locations can still be specified if the Reference is to a Field.

 ### Parameter Lists